DJ Paul: Legal issues

 In an interview with Power 105.1's The Breakfast Club, Paul stated he has been arrested numerous times.
-He was sent to jail for the first time at the age of 17.
+He received his first jail sentence at the age of 17.

 In 2006, a man from Pittsburgh, Pennsylvania, named Ramone Williams, filed a lawsuit against DJ Paul and other Three 6 Mafia members, claiming he has been severely beaten at a Three 6 Mafia concert when other fans followed the lyrics of the song "Let's Start a Riot" and attacked him.
 The man claimed he was hit with a chair, kicked and stomped numerous times.
 Three 6 Mafia asked for dismissal of the suit on a summary judgment motion.
 In October 2006, both sides settled the suit and Williams received financial compensation.

 On June 8, 2012, a lawsuit was filed against DJ Paul and Juicy J for failing to appear at a concert for which they were booked.
 The suit claimed the two were booked for an April 2011 show in Orlando, Florida but never showed up.
 They also never returned a $9,000 advance payment they received for the performance.
-Paul and Juicy are demanded to pay $50,000 for economic loss, out-of-pocket expenses and loss of income and revenue.
+Paul and Juicy were demanded to pay $50,000 for economic loss, out-of-pocket expenses and loss of income and revenue.

-In October 2012, few days before his third album was released, DJ Paul was arrested in New York when a Taser stun gun was found on him during a routine search.
-He was charged with misdemeanor and released shortly after.
+In October 2012, a few days before his third album was released, DJ Paul was arrested in New York when a Taser stun gun was found on him during a routine search.
+He was charged with a misdemeanor and released shortly after.
 Paul commented on the arrest: "I honestly didn't know it was illegal.
 I thought it was at the same level as pepper spray."
 Paul pleaded guilty and was sentenced to 21 hours of community service.